zerwes/basic-ca/README.md

 `./testOCSPserver.sh [CN]`

-the ocsp check can be used with a serial too, not just with existing certs
+the ocsp check can be used with a serial too, not just with existing certs; just use `-serial $SN` instead of `-cert $CERT`

 ## other scripts